cairo-book/cairo-book/src/ch103-06-01-deploying-and-interacting-with-a-voting-contract.md

 `katana` is designed to support local development by the [Dojo team][dojo katana].
 It will allow you to do everything you need to do with Starknet, but locally.
 It is a great tool for development and testing.

-To install `katana` from the source code, please refer to the ["Using Katana"][katana installation] chapter of the Starknet Docs.
+To install `katana` from the source code, please refer to the ["Using Katana"][katana installation] chapter of the Dojo Engine.

 > Note: Please verify that the version of `katana` match the specified version provided below.
 >